aigents/pygents/docs/2023/course.md

 ## Course work and diploma thesis topics
 - Decision support systems for technological process automation _(Qian_Yi_Huang)_
-- Social computing applications in social media and multi-agent systems _(Mitya ???)_
+- Social computing applications in social media and multi-agent systems
+  - Investigating the ability of a group of LLM agents to logically correct a set of related statements _(Litvinenko Dmitriy)_
   - Reputation consensus for distributed ledger systems
     - https://arxiv.org/pdf/1806.07342.pdf
     - https://arxiv.org/abs/2108.03542